-In this update, we revised our picks and gave an update on two very promising new apps that are making waves on the conference circuit.
+We’ve revised our picks and gave an update on two promising new apps making waves on the conference circuit.
 We organized our selections by category, so be sure to use the table of contents on the left (or top of the page on mobile) to find your new favorite app.

 📌 Pro Tip